IvanYYi/IvanYYi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+<font size="+1">Description</font>

 I am a PhD candidate in Economics at London School of Economics.
+I will be on the 2022-2023 job market.

 <!-- I received my PhD from xx in xx.-->

 My research interest is Macro Finance Theory.